JStover95/FaaSr-Functions/weather_visualization/README.md

     df = previous_years.groupby("DAY")[column_name].mean().reset_index()
     return df
 ```

-> ℹ️ For more information on the `groupby` function, see [Group by: split-apply-combine](https://pandas.pydata.org/docs/user_guide/groupby.html).

 As a final step, we will need to upload our processed data to S3.
 These two functions upload the current and previous years' averages, taking advantage of `to_csv` to save our DataFrames as CSV files before uploading.